-If you’re headed to college this fall, you’re probably attending an orientation this summer at your chosen school.
+If you’re headed to college this fall, you’re probably attending orientation this summer at your chosen school.
 An important part of orientation is having students create their fall class schedule.
 This is often why it is encouraged to attend orientation early before classes fill up.
-Orientation leaders usually walk freshman through the online scheduling tool, and will help them make informed decisions.
+Orientation leaders usually walk freshman through the online scheduling tool and will help them make informed decisions.
 As a soon-to-be college freshman, this can be intimidating.
 It’s probably vastly different than your high school scheduling procedure and allows an immense amount of freedom over your own education.
 There are scheduling options for all types of people–whether you avoid mornings, dread the afternoon slump, or wish for one day without any classes, you can probably make it happen–though it will likely take some tinkering.

 Browse your college’s catalog.

 Your college website will most likely have a course catalog online.
 We recommend browsing it before you attend orientation.
 Not only will this familiarize yourself with the functionality, but also you can start to formulate ideas about what you may be interested in taking.
 Jot down some courses you find interesting, along with ones you might know are required, and ideal times for you.
 Keep alternatives in mind as well because your desired classes may be full by the time you register.

 Don’t avoid your core/general education requirements.

 While postponing them may not even be an option at some schools, we do recommend diving into these right away.
 These are generally intended for freshman so it is a great place to get acclimated to college classes and meet friends!
 In contrast, also schedule some classes that you are interested in or could see as a possible career.
 It is likely you’ll have some gen ed courses you put off until the end, but don’t make it a lot.